garronej/tss-react/README.md

 ### Naming the stylesheets (useful for debugging)

-To ease debugging you can specify a label that will appear in every class names.
+To ease debugging you can specify a name that will appear in every class names.
 It is like the [`option.name` in material-ui v4's `makeStyles`](https://mui.com/styles/api/#makestyles-styles-options-hook)

 ```typescript